spsforks/google-sanitizers-wiki/AddressSanitizerOnAndroid.md

 NOTE: _this document is about running Android applications built with the NDK under [AddressSanitizer](AddressSanitizer).
-For information about using [AddressSanitizer](AddressSanitizer) on Android platform components, see [AddressSanitizerAndroidPlatform](AddressSanitizerAndroidPlatform)._
+For information about using [AddressSanitizer](AddressSanitizer) on Android platform components, see the [android documentation](http://source.android.com/devices/tech/debug/asan.html)._

-NOTE: _ASan is broken on Android L. Use a K`*` build.
-This will be fixed in one of the future L updates (or the current AOSP master branch)._
+NOTE: _ASan is broken in the initial release of Android L. It works in L MR1, or any K`*` build._

 NOTE: _[AddressSanitizer](AddressSanitizer) on Android requires a rooted device (either -eng or -userdebug build, or any other setup that allows editing the contents of the /system partition)._